-Our board members feel a deep, personal commitment to the region.
-They lead Fairfield County’s Community Foundation through their expertise, community knowledge, and conviction that philanthropy and the power of many change lives.
+Our board members feel a deep personal commitment to Fairfield County.
+They lead the Community Foundation through their expertise, community knowledge, and conviction that philanthropy and the power of many can change lives.

 Edwin L. Ford, Chair